 Is the Bugaboo Turtle easy to clean?

-The merino wool padding is washable, although I didn’t need (or have the time!) to wash it.
-I found sponging it with a little bit of washing-up liquid was a good way to clean any milk spit-ups.
+The merino wool padding is machine washable, although I found sponging it with a little bit of washing-up liquid was a good way to clean any milk spit-ups.
 The stains didn’t really show up on the black material, and the seat still looks smart.
 Parents we surveyed were also happy with how easy the seat is to clean, with 57% of them scoring it 8/10 for this aspect.